 The Old West and Red Rocks Loop.
 From anywhere in Denver, take I-70 west to Colorado Hwy.
 58, Exit 265.
 This is the Golden Freeway that will take you through a scenic backdoor of Clear Creek Valley, right between North and South Table Mountains.
 You can exit at McIntyre and follow signs to drive by the Colorado Railroad Museum to get a taste of old steam locomotives and railroading in the West.
 From the museum, follow West 44th Ave., which will take you past the impressively large Coors Brewery complex (the largest single site brewery in the world) and into downtown Golden, where you turn left on Washington Ave. and find easy parking to look at this historic downtown, the first capital of the Colorado Territory.
 Walk along Clear Creek on the paved trail on the north side of the creek and you can visit Golden History Park, a historic farmstead and school house from the 1860s.
 There are many attractions, shops, outdoor cafes and beer gardens in the pretty and walkable downtown.
 Leave Golden on Hwy.
 6 for a few miles and turn right on Hwy.
 40, which winds over the Dakota Hogback to Dinosaur Ridge.
 Here, you can make another stop to view actual dinosaur bones from 70 million years ago, still imbedded in rock.
 It’s a short drive from Dinosaur Ridge to Red Rocks Amphitheatre.
-Follow signs and drive to the uppermost parking lot, where you will be on top of the stage with views of the two 400-foot high red sandstone monuments that make this a famous outdoor amphitheater.
+If the park is open, you can follow signs and drive to the uppermost parking lot, where you will be on top of the stage with views of the two 400-foot high red sandstone monuments that make this a famous outdoor amphitheater.
 Most days, you can see downtown Denver, 12 miles away, and the white tent roof of Denver International Airport, almost 40 miles in the distance.
 There are several trails that wind around the rocks leading from the Trading Post.
 From Red Rocks, you can either return to I-70 the way you came or continue south to Hwy.
 285 which also heads back to Denver.

 Hwy.
 93 and The Back Road to Boulder The most interesting way to drive Boulder from Denver is to head west to Golden, then go north on Hwy.
 93. This is one of the last undeveloped stretches of road along the Front Range for two good reasons.
 Large parts of it have been preserved as open space by Boulder and now offer ranch lands, canal walks and pretty grass fields with the Flatirons as a backdrop.
 The east side of the road was preserved because it was Rocky Flats, a high security area where the triggers for nuclear bombs were once made.
 All 70,000 atomic bombs made by the U.S. have parts that were made at Rocky Flats.
 The bombs are long gone, and Rocky Flats is being restored and brought back as a wildlife refuge.
 Trails, biking and horseback riding will soon be open in the area.